Some of my favourite Canadian dividend paying stocks

 Here are the dividend histories of some popular utility companies (and we own every one of these):

 - Canadian Utilities (CU) – paid dividends since 1950.
-Of note, CU has increased their dividend for an unprecedented 46 straight years in Canada.
+Of note, CU has increased their dividend for an unprecedented 46 straight years in Canada at the time of this post.
 Only Fortis is working on a similar dividend-increase streak.
-(Increased dividend by 10% in 2018.)

 - Fortis (FTS) – paid dividends since 1972.
 Fortis has increased their dividend for 44 straight years.